UQ-PAC/BASIL/readme.md

 #### optimiseSkips()

 Sometimes BIL will output an empty instruction (i.e. a blank line).
 The facts that StatementLoader converts these to are called NopFacts (“no operation” facts) or ‘skips’.
-After creating our labels with the previous layer, some skips will have labels and some won’t.
+After creating our labels with the previous layer, some skips will have visible labels and some won’t.
 The skips that do will need to be kept in the flow graph, because they might be jumped to by other facts.
 The skips that don’t are useless, and are removed by this layer.

 #### identifyImplicitParams()